skirlez/gamemaker-flake/README.md

 - The online manual doesn't work (middle-clicking any function just takes you to the start page).
 Switching to the offline manual and downloading it when prompted does, though.
 - Audio playback in the IDE has crackles, for any file imported from a non .wav format
 - The IDE cannot kill the currently running game process when pressing stop/play/debug
+- Have runtimes be managed by the flake
+(Should be possible, would be cool.
+I imagine each IDE package would by default include the runtime package for Ubuntu matching that version, and you could override it with whatever you want)
 - GMRT support (As in, without setup.
 Maybe it could be made into a Nix derivation if how the GameMaker Package Manager downloads it is understood) (I have no idea if it's possible to run GMRT the intended way with this flake.
 I tried for a bit but it seemed to not be Fun)

 ## License
 This flake is licensed under the AGPLv3 license.

 The `debian` folder contains code from https://github.com/MichailiK/yoyo-games-runner-nix, which is licensed under the Apache License 2.0 (Compatible with AGPLv3, original license available in that folder)

+For the purpose of contributing to [Nixpkgs](https://github.com/NixOS/nixpkgs), you may alternatively use the MIT license (not counting the `debian` folder, not compatible).
+I would submit a GameMaker package myself, but the process seems annoying, and I doubt the package outputs here are written in a sufficiently correct way.

 ## Contributing
 Please contribute